Use this guide integrate Flatpeak’s Connect flow into your app using your existing framework.

 • You receive a session_complete page.

-• You exchange the connect_token for a permanent location_id and store it alongside your customer’s address.
+• Call the exchange-connect-token endpoint to exchange the connect_token for a permanent location_id, and store it with the customer’s address record in your backend.

 4